 If you’re sending bulk email using a specialized email software, the reply-to address you’ve configured may not match the sending address the software uses.

-A properly-configured SPF record tells the receiving mail server that, for example, Clickback MAIL is allowed to send email on behalf of your address, so the spam filters ignore the discrepancy between the sender and reply-to addresses.
+A properly-configured SPF record tells the receiving mail server that, for example, Clickback is allowed to send email on behalf of your address, so the spam filters ignore the discrepancy between the sender and reply-to addresses.

 DKIM (DomainKeys Identified Mail) is a more complicated topic.
 In a nutshell, it’s a protocol designed to detect forged sender addresses (email spoofing).
 It attaches a digital signature (which is linked to the domain name) to the outgoing email message.